moby/moby/docs/sources/userguide/dockervolumes.md

 You can use the techniques above to automate backup, migration and restore testing using your preferred tools.

+## Integrating Docker with external storage systems

+Docker volume plugins such as [Flocker](https://clusterhq.com/docker-plugin/) enable Docker deployments to be integrated with external storage systems, such as Amazon EBS, and enable data volumes to persist beyond the lifetime of a single Docker host.
+See the [plugin section of the user guide](/userguide/plugins) for more information.

 # Next steps

 Now we've learned a bit more about how to use Docker we're going to see how to